LTNam220101/VCS/CuoiKhoa/README.md

 simple RAT
 #### how to run ?
 1. make
-2. Open another terminal: ./server
+2. Run server: ./server
-3. ./client
+3. Client: ./client
 #### how to use
 1. Get: `get "Absolute path"`
-2. Gent: `sent "Absolute path"`
+2. Sent: `sent "Absolute path"`
+3. Create process: `fork`
-3. Another command: like default command
+4. Another command: like default command